 Portimao is also around a 30-minute drive from Benagil.
 It’s a great starting point for many of the boat and kayak tours to Benagil that I’ve listed above.

 Some people try to visit Benagil Cave on a day trip from Lisbon but that’s not worth it in my opinion.
-You would spend longer driving than enjoying Benagil.
-You should visit cities like Lisbon, Sintra and Porto on separate days from Benagil.
+You would spend longer driving back and forth than enjoying Benagil.

 Here are some great accommodation options for every budget in each of these towns.